The many spring festivals in Asia are diverse and exciting, but they’ll definitely affect your travel plans in the region.

-Songkran in Chiang Mai, Thailand, and Golden Week in Japan cause large surges on the travel infrastructure in both places.
+Songkran in Thailand and Golden Week in Japan put a lot of strain on the travel infrastructure in both places.
 Many other smaller spring festivals in Asia include planting ceremonies and a variety of celebrations observing Buddha’s Birthday.

 01 of 08